rhenriquez28/trpc-client-devtools/README.md

 # Features

-The tRPC Client Chrome Devtools appear as a "tRPC" tab in your Chrome inspector, alongside other tabs like "Elements" and "Console".
-The devtools currently have 2 main features:
+The tRPC Client Chrome Devtools appear as a "tRPC" tab in your Chrome inspector when tRPC is detected, alongside other tabs like "Elements" and "Console".
+The devtools currently have 3 main features:

 - **Query inspector:** View the input, result and elapsed time of the fired queries.
 - **Mutation inspector:** View the input, result and elapsed time of the fired mutations.
+- **Subscription inspector:** View the input, multiple results and their elapsed time of the subscriptions.

 ![tRPC Client Devtools Chrome Extension](./assets/trpc-client-devtools.png)